ror-community/ror-site/content/blog/2022-08-31-name-metadata-in-ror.md

 +++
 title = "What's in a name?
-Handling name metadata in ROR" date = "2022-08-29" draft = false tags = ["Curation", "Registry", "Metadata", "Community"] categories = ["explainers"] style = "card-plain" banner = "/img/banners/lions-ban.jpg" thumb = "/img/lion-crew-sq.jpg"
+Handling name metadata in ROR" date = "2022-08-31" draft = false tags = ["Curation", "Registry", "Metadata", "Community"] categories = ["explainers"] style = "card-plain" banner = "/img/banners/lions-ban.jpg" thumb = "/img/lion-statue-sq.jpg"
 author = "Adam Buttrick and Maria Gould"
 +++

 The ROR registry includes unique IDs and associated metadata records for 100,000+ research organizations.
 Each one of these organizations has at least one name.
 Some of them have multiple names (one even has 15)!
 Organization names in ROR appear in 120 different languages and counting.

 Names in ROR are a key piece of metadata that helps with discovery and disambiguation of ROR records.
-Because organization names tend to change over time and because they can be written in multiple ways and in multiple languages, maintaining names in ROR is an important and complex part of the registry's curation process.
+Because organization names frequently change over time and because they can be written in multiple ways and in multiple languages, maintaining name metadata in ROR is an important and complex part of the registry's curation process.

 One of the most common questions we receive is about how we handle this process, so we thought it would be helpful to put together this blog post to share some observations and discuss our current practices with regard to organization names in ROR.